Pain Management: Osteoarthritis

 What Causes Osteoarthritis?

-- Obesity.
+Obesity.
 Maintaining an ideal weight or losing excess weight may help prevent osteoarthritis of the knees, hips, and back.
-Weight loss can also decrease OAs rate of progression once the disease is established.
+Weight loss can also decrease the progression of OA.